 - cancer

-Smoking has physical impacts
+Smoking has other physical impacts

 Frequent smoking can cause: